apoelstra/icboc/README.md

 it will scan the blockchain for you by connecting to a local bitcoind.
 This is not necessary.

+**If you are looking for the original ICBOC please use the 2.0.1 tag of this repository.** All development here is now ICBOC 3D.

 ## Usage

 To generate a new wallet, just run